Bismark (TV series): Bismarck Team

 At 17 years old, Shinji Hikari is the Japanese team leader.
-A motoracing driver, Shinji is optimistic, full of energy, and is more than a little hot-headed and impulsive.
+A motoracing driver, Shinji is optimistic, full of energy, hot-headed and impulsive.
 Because of his flying abilities, he follows his father's footsteps in becoming a military pilot.
 But a problem with authority leads to Shinji's dismissal.
 He takes up racing, and eventually becomes the youngest champion of all time.
 Personally, Shinji is less successful with women, becoming nervous whenever they are around.
 This does not prevent him from eventually becoming romantically involved with Marianne Louvre, as they have known each other since childhood.
 Since his father left him when he was young, Shinji always wants to learn more about him that he approaches General Domes, his father's former comrade.